PEM-Humboldt/harmonizacion_hansenIdeam/README.md

 ### Specific:

-1. Fill spatial and temporal gaps in national forest coverage reporting, but homogenized to the national standards (policy) Reduce costs and increase speed in obtaining new data.
+1. Fill spatial and temporal gaps in national forest coverage reporting, but homogenized to the national standards.
+Reduce costs and improve update frequency .

 2. Use local experience and locally produced datasets as validation data.